LAS2030 : Comparative History of Hispano-America and Brazil: from Independence to the Mexican Revolution (1789/1810-1917)

 In consonance with the degrees offered in the SML, this module aims:

-To prepare students for more specialist study at Stage 3.
+• to prepare students for more specialist study at Stage 4.

 The main purpose of this course is to give students an idea of the similarities and divergences in the historical development of Latin American countries during the key period from Independence to the Mexican Revolution.
 In contrast to Western Europe and North America, in Latin America ‘Independencia’ state-building preceded nation-building.
 Iberian mercantilism gave way to an economic re-colonisation by Great Britain, while France remained the major cultural reference point during the ‘long 19th century’.
 Yet, 'Amérique Latine' was an artificial construct, suggesting that the more than two dozen Latin American countries formed a kind of homogenous bloc.